edbennett/web-novice/_episodes/03-scraping.md

 and populate the web page with that data and any additional element of the page design.

-In those cases, BeautifulSoup might not be enough
+In those cases,
+using `requests` and `BeautifulSoup` might not be enough
+(as `requests` gets the HTML
-(as it does not run the JavaScript code on the page), but you can use the Selenium Web Driver to load the page in a fully fledged browser and automate the interaction with it.
+without running the JavaScript code on the page), but you can use the Selenium Web Driver to load the page in a fully-fledged browser and automate the interaction with it.